Phoshi/TWiME/readme.md

         Splitter - The horizontal splitter, from 0-1
         VSplitter - the vertical splitter, from 0-1
         Wallpaper - the wallpaper to use for this tag
+        Name - the name to use for the 'custom' tagstyle.

+    You can also set some rules on the monitor itself.
+        DefaultStackPosition - the tag-specific default stack position for new windows.
+        VisibleTags - a comma-seperated list of tags to show at startup NumberOfTags - the number of tags to have on startup.
+Default 9.
+        Bar.TagStyle - one of:
+            custom - uses "tagNumber.Name" for the name.
+Takes an arbitary length string and will resize the tag display if neccesary. roman - uses roman numerals
-    Setting the `Splitter` for a monitor changes the splitter for showing multiple tags at the same time
+            alphabet and ALPHABET - uses lower and uppercase letters symbol and thing - two different kinds of ASCII symbols Setting the `Splitter` for a monitor changes the splitter for showing multiple tags at the same time

 [Menu Items]
     Menu items are also quite simple, the items follow this format:
         Category.Subcategory.Subcategory.Item=Path Or Command to run
     An item can have as many subcategories as you want.
 If the path to run is not a special command, that path will be executed.
+Items with subitems can also have executable paths.
     Categories will produce a menu with submenus as you'd expect.
     Windows handles executing things quite well, give it a file and it'll open the associated application, give it a path and you'll get an explorer window there, give it an executable and you'll launch that.